Should I State or Should I Show? Aligning AI with Human Preferences: Introduction

-We then study whether human principals recognize this gap when choosing between the two agentic regimes\textemdash Data-AI and Prompt-AI\textemdash and the welfare consequences of those choices.
-In the experiment, after subjects have made their choices and written their prompt, we also ask them to choose exactly one of the two agents (Data-AI or Prompt-AI) to delegate to.
-The chosen agent then makes choices on a subject's behalf in the second part.
-We find that subjects are more likely to delegate to Data-AI than to Prompt-AI, with 59\% choosing the former.
-When we later elicit their beliefs about each agent's match rate, we find that their delegation choices reflect perceived AI performance: overall, 85\% of subjects choose the agentic regime they believe to be weakly better.
-However, subjects substantially overestimate the true absolute performance gap and are often mistaken about which agent performs better.
-Consequently, a substantial share $(35\%)$ of subjects fail to choose the better-performing agent.
+Building on the observed performance gap between AI agents, we then study whether human principals recognize this gap when choosing between the two agentic regimes and the welfare consequences of their choices.
+In the experiment, after subjects make their choices and write their prompt, we also ask them to choose exactly one of the two agents (Data-AI or Prompt-AI) to delegate decisions to.
+The chosen agent then makes choices on the subject's behalf in Part II of the experiment.
+We find that 61\% of subjects delegate to Data-AI.
+Their delegation choices also largely reflect their perceived AI performance: overall, 82\% of subjects choose the agentic regime they believe to be weakly better.
+However, subjects substantially overestimate the true absolute difference in match rates between these agents, and are often mistaken about which agent performs better; as a result, a substantial share ($36\%$) of subjects fail to choose the better-performing agent.

-Finally, we investigate how an AI agent behaves when given both stated and revealed preference information, and we refer to this agent as ``Both-AI''.\footnote{Specifically, for each subject, we instantiate a third AI agent endowed with both the subject's choices and written prompt in the first part of the experiment.} Intuitively, if stated and revealed preferences are complementary, this agent should perform strictly better than agents given only one source of information.
-Moreover, if stated preferences are simply noisier than revealed preferences, an AI agent could, in principle, disregard the noisier stated preferences, rely only on revealed preference information, and achieve a similar match rate to Data-AI.
-However, we find that Both-AI performs significantly \textit{worse} than Data-AI and only marginally better than Prompt-AI.
-Interestingly, we find that this performance reduction is driven by the 25\% of subject-question pairs in our sample for which Prompt-AI and Data-AI make \textit{conflicting} predictions: within this subset of conflicting questions, Both-AI largely falls back to the prediction of Prompt-AI, despite its lower accuracy.
+Finally, we investigate how an AI agent behaves when given both stated and revealed preference information; we refer to this agent as \textbf{Both-AI}.\footnote{Specifically, for each subject, we instantiate a third AI agent endowed with both the subject's choices and written prompt in the first part of the experiment.} Intuitively, giving more information to the AI agent should at least weakly improve its performance.
+However, we find instead that Both-AI performs significantly \textit{worse} than Data-AI and only marginally better than Prompt-AI.
+This performance reduction is driven by the 26\% of subject-question pairs in which Prompt-AI and Data-AI make \textit{conflicting} predictions; within this subset, Both-AI follows Prompt-AI’s prediction 66\% of the time, despite Prompt-AI being less accurate on average.